-I'm not by any means a professional photographer, just an enthusiastic amateur who's been taking photographs for well over 50 years.
+I'm not a professional photographer, just an enthusiastic amateur and part time freelance, who's been taking photographs for well over 50 years.
 Until I got my first DSLR though, if I'm being honest, my efforts were pretty average.
 But now, having sold my events company a few years ago and having more time on my hands, I want to get back to travelling around the UK and overseas once the Covid restrictions are relaxed.
 I am a member of the Royal Photographic Society and I'm studying online for my NCFE Level 3 Diploma in Photography.
 Something that I hope will enable me to get a better understanding of the technical side of the art and improve my long exposure landscapes and street photography, which I suppose are my main loves.
-Although, as you will see from the images in my Gallery, nature is also way up there for me and you might guess from the banner above, I'm also a petrolhead with a love of Porsche 911s (the blue 997 Turbo in the middle was mine until it was replaced by a Macan 4x4 a few years ago).
-A tiger safari in Kanha National Park in India in December 2017 gave the opportunity for what I think are some really great images.
-A stroll around the back streets of Delhi was also fascinating for the street photographer in me.
+Although, you'll see from the images in my Gallery that wildlife is also way up there for me and you might guess from the banner above, I'm also a petrolhead with a love of Porsche 911s (the blue 997 Turbo in the middle was mine until it was replaced by a Macan 4x4 a few years ago).
+A tiger safari in Kanha National Park in India in December 2017 gave the opportunity for what I think are some really great images and a stroll around the back streets and markets of Delhi and Mumbai were also fascinating for the street photographer in me.

 My gallery is an assortment of my favourite images to date and more will be added as time goes by.
 In the meantime I'd love to hear what you think.
 So if you'd like to comment, or give me some constructive criticism, please go to the Contact page and drop me a line.
 And if I get enough (any?) likes, I might add a sales page, where you will have the opportunity if you want to, to get hold of prints of my work.